Ayrshire Scotland -

 Charlotte 'Sissy'

-Perry[P900]
+Perry[P900] were

-were married to William (Billy) Lawrence
+married to William (Billy) Lawrence and

-and Conrad (Pat) Knudsen, respectively.
+Conrad (Pat) Knudson, respectively.
+They

-They were the first of the Perry family[F170]
+were the first of the

-to settle in Ontario Canada, some time between
+to settle in Ontario Canada, in

-1919 - 1923.
+1923.
 Back home in England the men

 had worked in a new and advancing technology